VandyHacks-Internal/vandyhacks-dev-assessment-internal/questions/level0/two/README.md

-# Level 0, Problem 2
+# Level 0, Problem 1
-A fun easter egg that we've included on our website in past year's is a randomly selected and (hopefully!) humorous message at the bottom of the page (like "Made with real cane sugar" or "Made with this one weird trick").
-In this problem, you'll be provided with a JSON array of statements.
+A common operation that Vaken (our hackathon registration system, open sourced [here](https://github.com/Vandyhacks/vaken)) has to perform is filtering hackers based on specific queries.
+In this question, you'll be provided sample hacker data in JSON format.

 ## Question
-Randomly select *30* unique statements from the array and return them in a new JSON array.
+How many of the hackers have some sort of dietary restriction?
+That includes allergies.

 ## Answer format
-Take your JSON array and place it into a file in this folder called `random.json`.
+Your answer should be in the form of an integer.
+Place that integer into a file in this folder called `dietary.txt` with no tabs, spaces, newlines or units.